Brachytherapy and SABT for Lung Cancer

 SABT is a type of high-dose rate (HDR) brachytherapy.
 The radiation source is placed inside the body rather than delivered from an external machine, like in traditional radiation therapy.2

-Stereotactic refers to the precise targeting of the radiation beams to a specific area.
+Stereotactic refers to the precise targeting of the radiation to a specific area.
 Ablative means that the radiation is delivered in a high dose intended to destroy the cancer cells.3,4

 Radioactive sources are placed directly into the tumor

 In SABT, tiny radioactive sources are placed directly into the tumor.
 Doctors use special tools that help them put the radioactive sources in the right place.
 They do this by looking at imaging, like computed tomography (CT) or magnetic resonance imaging (MRI).
-These pictures show them where the tumor is so they can aim the radiation where it needs to go.2
+These pictures show them where the tumor is so they can place the radiation where it needs to go.2

 A radiation dose is sent straight to the tumor